HiBorn4/flutter-meal-app/README.md

 ## Screenshots

-Here are some screenshots and a demo video of the Flutter Meal App in action:
+Here are some screenshots of the Flutter Meal App:

 <!-- Screenshot 1 -->
 <div align="center">